-The CME option is intended for clinicians who need to fulfill continuing education requirements.
-If you do not need CME credits, you may purchase the non-CME option.
+The CME/CE option is intended for clinicians who need to fulfill continuing education requirements.
+If you do not need CME/CE credits, you may purchase the non-CME option.

 IFM is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Institute for Functional Medicine designates this activity for 1.0 AMA PRA Category 1 Credits™.
+MD/DO: The Institute for Functional Medicine designates this enduring material activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Release and Termination Date